mxstack/mxmake/docs/source/migration.md

 ```

 **Migration**:
-- Update your preseed files to use `nodejs` instead of `npm`
+1. Run `mxmake update` (automatically uses new `nodejs` domain name)
-- Run `mxmake update` or `mxmake init` to regenerate Makefile
+2. If using preseed files, update them to use `nodejs` instead of `npm`
-- The domain now supports both npm and pnpm package managers
+3. The domain now supports both npm and pnpm package managers

 ## Version 1.0a6 (2024-08-02)